Free Quote

 - 1 tonne of plastic translates into 25,000 plastic bottles

-- A majority of plastic bottles and containers are made from Polyethylene terephthalate (PET) or High-density polyethylene (HDPE).
+- Most plastic bottles and containers are made from Polyethylene terephthalate (PET) or High-density polyethylene (HDPE).

-- Microplastics can be found in every form of water we have, including tap water and have been found in humans digestive tracts.
+- Microplastics can be found in every form of water we have, including tap water and have been found in human digestive tracts.

 - Each minute, the equivalent of a truckload of plastic pollutes the oceans.